prechelt/anwesende/README.md

-The application is meant to be deployed locally in most organizations (to simplify the situation regarding privacy protection) and allows some configuration to adopt to local needs.
+The application is meant to be deployed locally in most organizations (to simplify the situation regarding privacy protection) and allows some configuration to adapt to local needs.
 It is designed such that one installation can serve several smaller organizations together, though.